ii2Chris/ii2Chris/README.md

 <br />

 ### 🔭 Currently working on
-Enhancing my portfolio, exploring new React patterns, and seeking new opportunities in software development.
+Enhancing my portfolio, exploring new React patterns, and messing around with LLMs!

 ### 📚 Contact me